Answering 24/7 276-623-0808

 • Comprehensive patient medical history

-• Detailed physical examinations
+• Detailed physical and medical exams

 • Diagnostic imaging such as X-rays, MRIs, or bone scans